Observational constraints on generic models of non-minimal curvature-matter coupling: Conclusion

 We computed the temporal profile of the source term in the continuity equation within the framework of the coupled theory, considering dependencies on higher-order Ricci curvature terms and different coupling types.
+For the linear coupling case, the source term depends on pressure, energy density, the Ricci scalar, its time derivative, coupling strength (\(\alpha\)), and curvature parameter (\(n\)).
+In the non-linear case, the dependence becomes more complex.
+Fig. (\ref{fig:F8}) shows the normalized energy transfer function over time for both cases, differing from the conserving case (red line).
+A non-zero source term enables particle creation, governed by the creation pressure (\(p_c\)), which becomes negative if the effective EoS parameter lies between 0 and -1.
+The figure also highlights a crossover point where, for certain parameters, the source term vanishes, mimicking the minimally coupled scenario.
+At a specific moment, the energy transfer halts before resuming, alternating between the two sectors.
 The absolute magnitude of the source term, which measures the rate of energy exchange between the curvature and matter sectors, is found to decrease over time, reaching zero around the epoch marked by $\tau = -0.22$.
 After this epoch, a slight deviation from the zero value of the source term is observed.
 The sign of the source term flips after crossing $\tau = -0.22$, indicating a reversal in the direction of energy exchange before and after this instant.
 This has been observed for both linear and non-linear coupling scenarios for paramter-set $(\alpha, \beta, n, k)$ values chosen from the region $C_2$.
-From a thermodynamic perspective, this energy exchange dynamics can be interpreted in terms of particle creation in the FLRW universe, influenced by a particle creation pressure $p_c$ that appears in the energy balance equation $\dot{p} + 3H(p + \rho+ p_c) = 0$ which describes the dynamics of energy exchange.\\
+From a thermodynamic perspective, this energy exchange dynamics can be interpreted in terms of particle creation in the FLRW universe, influenced by a particle creation pressure $p_c$ that appears in the energy balance equation $\dot{p} + 3H(p + \rho+ p_c) = 0$ which describes the dynamics of energy exchange. \\